WordPress/openverse/rfcs/trust-and-safety/20230109-trust_and_safety_overview.md

-1. As an Openverse user, I expect results that are removed from upstream providers due to containing illegal materials will be automatically removed from Openverse so that Openverse does not accidentally continue to host materials that have been removed from the provider
+1. As an Openverse user, I expect results that are removed from upstream providers due to containing illegal materials will be automatically removed from Openverse so that Openverse does not accidentally continue to distribute materials that have been removed from the provider
 1. As an Openverse content moderator, I want to be able to queue the removal of a result from the index without a prior report existing so that I can skip